 As students in the College of Arts and Sciences at UNCW, our majors are also required to study Mathematics and the Natural Sciences (Physics, Chemistry, Biology, Geology, Geography, Computer Science, Mathematics & Statistics, Environmental Studies); Social and Behavioral Sciences (Psychology, Sociology, Anthropology); Humanities (Philosophy, Foreign Languages, International Studies, Religion, History, Literature); the Fine Arts (Music, Art and Art History, Film Studies, Creative Writing, and Theatre); and Physical Education (Sports, Dance, and Physical Fitness).
 In a tradition that goes back to ancient Greece and Rome, our students graduate as well-versed and well-rounded citizens.

-We are proud to note that many of our acting graduates have been successful in landing roles in feature films and television.
-Recent examples include Academy Award-nominated Munich and End of Spear, as well as television shows such as Homeland and One Tree Hill.
-Other students have built their careers in theatres such as San Diego's Old Globe, or signed on with major agencies in New York City.
+We are proud that many of our acting graduates have been successful in landing roles in feature films and television such as Munich and End of Spear, as well as television shows such as Homeland and One Tree Hill.
+Other students have built their careers in theatres such as San Diego's Old Globe or have signed on with major agencies in New York City.
 Some of our most recent grads have found new homes in top-notch graduate programs.

 We ask that our students bring a strong sense of commitment to excellence and a passion for the theatre.
 We can then help them hone their skills to achieve their dreams.
 Our students have many opportunities to perform, design, and/or work backstage once they matriculate into the program.